shohamp/Gobi/README.md

 Gobi
 ====
 * To run your tests, use runner\gobi.py
 * In your tests, import gobi.
+You want this directory in your PYTHONPATH.
   See gobi\README for details on how to use it